jbroadway/analog/README.md

 * Syslog - Send messages to syslog
 * Variable - Buffer messages to a variable reference.

-So while it's a micro class (the core is 51 lines of code, plus the handler of your choice), it's highly extensible and very capable out of the box too.
+So while it's a micro class, it's highly extensible and very capable out of the box too.

 ### Rationale